FRONTAL BONE ANATOMY

 • Located within frontal bone

-• Positioned superior to orbits
+• Positioned superior to your orbits

 • Positioned posterior to superciliary arches